cobblau/RFC2Kindle/README.md

   you can also download KindleGen from my vdisk(http://vdisk.weibo.com/s/qjqB9BNs69eZ)

 ### Steps of using RFC2Kindle
+- download KindleGen and copy it to the directory where rfc2kindle.py placed
 - wget your RFC ducument
   (wget http://www.ietf.org/rfc/rfc2535.txt)